kid-yume/gnglinuxdeployment/docs/deployment/prerequisites/oauthid/README.md

 :-------------------------:|
 <a href="http://bit.ly/2SM4gCB"><img src="http://bit.ly/2SM4gCB" style="width:100%"/></a> |

 **19.**	Congrats!
-You know have a OAuth ID and secret.
-Hold on to this and record this information for later in deployment        |
+You know have a OAuth ID and secret be sure to put this in your Google Keep or Text document.      |
 :-------------------------:|
 <a href="http://bit.ly/2VxkJMG"><img src="http://bit.ly/2VxkJMG" style="width:100%"/></a> |